 Defining your digital content marketing strategy goals are critical to ensure you are reaching audiences with stories that break through all the clutter and drive impact.
 In the below video, I highlight several data points from the 2021 State of Digital Content report.

 PARTIAL TRANSCRIPTS BELOW

-The Altimeter study asked the question, “what is the primary goal of your content marketing strategy?” and I was somewhat surprised at the percent distribution of the answers:
+The Altimeter study asked the question, “what is the primary goal of your digital content marketing strategy?” and I was somewhat surprised at the percent distribution of the answers: